01 of 07

 Light-Duty Extension Cords

 Light-duty extension cords are those that resemble lamp wire cord.
 These cords should never be used with anything other than very light-duty devices.
 They are especially dangerous to use with space heaters and other heat-generating appliances, such as toasters or clothes irons, which draw heavy electrical loads.
-Light-duty cords often are not grounded: They have only two plug prongs and do not include a third wire and prong for grounding, so should never be used with appliances that have a three-prong grounded cord.
+Light-duty cords often are not grounded: They have only two plug prongs and do not include a third wire and prong for grounding, so you should never be used with appliances that have a three-prong grounded cord.

 Continue to 5 of 7 below.